May 25, 2010: Apple opens an investigation into a string of suicides at Foxconn, its Chinese manufacturing partner.

 Working conditions at Foxconn factories

 Working conditions at Foxconn rattled Apple during Jobs’ reign as CEO.
-The Chinese factories’ operations became one of Apple’s biggest controversies, alongside the iPhone 4 “Antennagate” problem, censorship in the App Store, Jobs’ backdated stock options, and Apple’s sometimes heavy-handed approach to the press.
+The Chinese factories’ operations became one of Cupertino’s biggest controversies, alongside the iPhone 4 “Antennagate” problem, censorship in the App Store, Jobs’ backdated stock options and Apple’s sometimes heavy-handed approach to the press.

 What all those situations had in common was that they didn’t bring out the best in Jobs.
 He was a visionary leader, but could sometimes appear glib in public.
 That proved especially true when it came to dealing with problems he did not feel comfortable being challenged on.